10 Best Pottery Ceramic Craft Books

 Maintenance and Longevity in the Studio

 A ceramics book lives in a tough environment.
 Clay dust, water splashes, and glaze spills are common, so protecting your investment matters.
 Hardcover volumes with laminated or coated dust jackets clean up more easily than matte-paper paperbacks.
 Consider storing your most-used references in a sealed bin or on a shelf away from the splash zone.
-If you buy a spiral-bound or paperback project book, you may want to photocopy the pages you use most often and laminate them for bench-side reference.
+If you buy a spiral-bound or paperback project book, you may want to photocopy the pages you use most and laminate them for bench-side reference.
 Digital companions are rare in this category, so physical durability remains a key factor.
-Also pay attention to whether the book is a revised edition; ceramics techniques evolve, and newer material safety data or updated glaze formulations can make a revised volume more reliable than its predecessor.
+Also note whether the book is a revised edition; ceramics techniques evolve, and newer material safety data or updated glaze formulations can make a revised volume more reliable than its predecessor.

 Reliability Signals and How to Compare Reviews